Mahos-H/Huffman-encoder/README.md

-Huffman-encoder
+Huffman compressor:

+Use huffman.cpp to generate codes file and use compressor.py/decompressor.py for compression/decompression

-Huffman code generator (considers only ASCII characters of utf-8 encoding)
+Note: we only consider ASCII characters of UTF-8 encoding.